Salwyn-Christopher/Salwyn-CH/README.md

 <div align="left">

-I'm a final-year Computer Science student in India.
+I'm a Graduated B.Tech Computer Science student in India.
 It's been a balancing act between staying on top of coursework and spending most of my time building things that actually work and ship.
 Right now, I'm **actively hunting for internships or full-time roles** where I can write real code and learn from people who know way more than I do.

 💡 Currently working on **ethishop** - an e-commerce platform analyzing products for sustainability
 🌱 Learning backend optimization, deployment, DevOps practices, and data analysis workflows